-Aloe perfoliata f. variegata, also known as Aloe mitriformis f. variegata, is a hardy, clustering succulent forming groups of rosettes in small colonies.
-Leaves short, broad, fleshy, and bluish-green, stripped in creamy yellow.
-The leaves are arranged in rosettes up to 12 inches tall and up to 7 inches (18 cm) across.
+Aloe perfoliata f. variegata, also known as Aloe mitriformis f. variegata, is a clustering succulent that forms rosettes of bluish-green leaves irregularly striped with creamy yellow.
+The variegated leaves are short, broad, thick, fleshy, and have little white, harmless teeth.
+Rosettes grow up to 12 inches tall and up to 7 inches (18 cm) in diameter.
 The leaf margins have little white, harmless teeth.
-The orange-red flowers appear on stalks, which vary from being rounded to being cone-shaped.
-Flowers in the summer months.
+The orange-red flowers appear in summer on stalks, which vary from being rounded to being cone-shaped.

 How to Grow and Care